ksafranski/Docker-Tutorial/2.Running-Containers/README.md

 ### Running Interactive Containers

 A core feature of Docker is automation; being able to run pre-configured containers that execute tasks or run services without interaction.
-However, running containers with the `-it` flag.
+However, running containers with the `-it` flag allows for interaction with the running container.

 > The -it instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container